ansible-collections/community.vmware/docs/community.vmware.vmware_guest_module.rst

 -----

 .. note::
-   - Please make sure that the user used for :ref:`vmware_guest <vmware_guest_module>` has the correct level of privileges.
+   - Please make sure that the user used for :ref:`community.vmware.vmware_guest <community.vmware.vmware_guest_module>` has the correct level of privileges.
    - For example, following is the list of minimum privileges required by users to create virtual machines.
    -    DataStore > Allocate Space
    -    Virtual Machine > Configuration > Add New Disk